Kerri-Anne: History

 In 2010, the Nine Network announced that the show would be renamed from Mornings with Kerri-Anne to just Kerri-Anne as part of the show's makeover.
 The makeover consisted of a brand new set, new graphics and more variety within the program, consisting of more news and entertainment.
 Kerri Elstub, formerly the producer for Nine's breakfast TV program, Weekend Today, took over as producer.
 This shift also had the program share the studio with Today.
-In February 2010, it was announced that a highlight show would be ahown on Saturdays from 9 to 10 am.
+In February 2010, it was announced that a highlight show would be shown on Saturdays from 9 to 10 am.

 Amanda Keller, Brendan Jones, Catriona Rowntree, Sophie Falkiner, Nicky Buckley, Shelley Craft, Mia Freedman, Livinia Nixon, Jaynie Seal, Jamie Malcolm and Steven Jacobs filled in for Kennerley when she was sick or away.

 A year later there were rumours swirling that the Nine Network was looking to replace Kennerley in the timeslot, with speculation that Ita Buttrose, Lisa Wilkinson and Catriona Rowntree would replace her.
 There was also further speculation that the show would introduce a new co-host for Kennerley amid other format changes following confirmation that Nine had registered Mornings with IP Australia.
 It was later confirmed by the Nine Network that the program would be ending after 9 years with Kennerley to be replaced by Sonia Kruger in a new refreshed program.
 On 25 November 2011, the final edition of Kerri-Anne was broadcast.
 The final broadcast included appearances by regulars including veterinarian Dr. Michael Archinal, No Junk Mail regulars Brendan Jones and celebrity hairdresser Joh Bailey amongst others.
 There was also farewell messages from Nine Network personalities as well as a look back at the best moments from across nine years of the program.
-The broadcast ended surrounded by a balloon filled set featuring a tv shaped cake with Kennerley thanking and bidding farewell to the viewers after nine years also adding that she would be returning to media in the future.
+The broadcast ended surrounded by a balloon filled set featuring a TV shaped cake with Kennerley thanking and bidding farewell to the viewers after nine years also adding that she would be returning to media in the future.
 A best of highlights show was broadcast over the December/January period.
 The highlights show concluded on 3 February 2012, with replacement program Mornings hosted by Sonia Kruger and David Campbell premiering on Monday 6 February 2012.